Target (New Zealand TV series): Know Your Rights

 This was regular segment in all of the earlier seasons from 1999 to 2003.
-A role play was done with two actors who would get into a different situation each week and would then ask what their rights were in this situation, the screen would then cut to David Russell from the Consumers Institute where David would explain what the consumers rights were in this situation.
-The role play would continue and as various points were raised once again David would explain the consumers rights in the situation.
+A role play was done with two actors who would get into a different situation each week and would then ask what their rights were in this situation.
+The screen would then cut to David Russell from the Consumers Institute, who would explain what the consumer's rights were in this situation.
+The role play would continue, and as various points were raised, again David would explain the consumer's rights.

 In the early seasons of Target, the show partnered with the Consumer's Institute, offering discounted Consumer magazine subscriptions.